-At September 30, 2022, the carrying amount of cash and cash equivalents included \$25,618,469 of cash on hand and deposited in banks and \$29,844,191 invested in SBA Florida PRIME.
-The bank balances were \$24,738,426 for deposits.
+At September 30, 2023, cash and cash equivalents included \$39,997,054 of cash on hand and cash deposited in banks, and \$23,802,873 invested in SBA Florida PRIME.
+The bank balances were \$38,431,979 for deposits.
 Bank deposits are insured by the Federal Deposit Insurance Corporation or covered by the State of Florida collateral pool, a multiple-financial institution pool with the ability to assess its members for collateral shortfalls if a member institution fails.

-Florida PRIME is not registered with the SEC as an investment company, but nevertheless has a policy that it will, and does, operate as a qualifying external investment pool.
+Florida PRIME is not registered with the SEC as an investment company, but nevertheless, has a policy that it will, and does, operate as a qualifying external investment pool.
 Thus, this pool operates essentially as a money market fund.
-Florida PRIME has a Standard & Poor's rating of AAAm at September 30, 2022 and is measured at amortized cost.
+Florida PRIME has a Standard & Poor's rating of AAAm at September 30, 2023, and is measured at amortized cost.
 There are currently no limitations as to the frequency of redemptions; however, Florida PRIME has the ability to impose restrictions on withdrawals should a material event occur.
 Detailed information on the withdrawal restrictions that may be imposed and Florida PRIME's responsibilities should such an event occur is described in Section 218.409(8)(a), Florida Statutes.